visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 ##### `zRange` (Array, optional)

-An array representing the range of minimum and maximum heights in the tile.
-This is designed to support extruded layers, such as the TerrainLayer, ensuring the right tiles are loaded and rendered.
+An array representing the height range of the content in the tiles, as `[minZ, maxZ]`.
+This is designed to support tiles with 2.5D content, such as buildings or terrains.
+At high pitch angles, such a tile may "extrude into" the viewport even if its 2D bounding box is out of view.
+Therefore, it is necesary to provide additional information for the layer to behave correctly.
+The value of this prop is used for two purposes: 1) to determine the necesary tiles to load and/or render; 2) to determine the possible intersecting tiles during picking.

 This prop currently only has effect when used with a geospatial view.

 - Default: `null` (interpreted as `[0, 0]`)